MicrosoftDocs/bot-docs/articles/bot-service-resources-bot-framework-faq.md

 to provide the I/O service, the Bot Framework transmits your message and message content (including your ID), from the chat service you used to the bot.

+### Can I host my bot on my own servers?
+Yes.
+Your bot can be hosted anywhere on the Internet.
+On your own servers, in Azure, or in any other datacenter.
+The only requirement is that the bot must expose a publicly-accessible HTTPS endpoint.

 ### How do you ban or remove bots from the service?

 Users have a way to report a misbehaving bot via the bot’s contact card in the directory.
 Developers must abide by Microsoft terms of service to participate in the service.